reeseaustin55/Gwyddion_2_Python_Code/README.md

 channels, pixel count, optional video duration, constant frame rate, and stabilization controls through a Tkinter interface.
 The folder selector starts in `D:\AFM Images` and automatically proposes a timestamped `output_YYYYMMDD_HHMMSS` subdirectory so each run lands in its own folder.
+New checkboxes let you toggle flattening, row alignment (median of differences or a configurable polynomial degree), scar removal, height-only zero fixing, stats export, and ACF generation.
+The GUI also remembers the last settings you used so reopening the tool restores your most recent inputs.